ElizavetaElgaeva/BP-SH_project_code/15_gene_based/README.md

-This folder contains scripts for Gene-Based Analysis of two traits, SH and BP-SH.
+This folder contains scripts for Gene-Based Analysis of two traits, SGIT and UGIT.

 For this analysis, summary statistics from GWAS and the matrices of correlations between genotypes of all variants within a gene are used.